cheshirekow/cmake_format/cmake_format/doc/README.rst

       --ruler-pattern RULER_PATTERN
                             Regular expression to match rulers in comments default=r'^\s*[^\w\s]{3}.*[^\w\s]{3}$'
-      --canonicalize-hashrulers [CANONICALIZE_HASHRULERS]
+      --hashruler-min-length HASHRULER_MIN_LENGTH
+                            If a comment line starts with at least this many consecutive hash characters, then don't lstrip() them off.
+This allows for lazy hash rulers where the first hash char is not separated by space --canonicalize-hashrulers [CANONICALIZE_HASHRULERS]
-                            If true, then insert a space between the first hash char and remaining hash chars in a hash ruler, and normalize it's length to fill the column
+                            If true, then insert a space between the first hash char and remaining hash chars in a hash ruler, and normalize its length to fill the column

     Misc Options:
       Override miscellaneous config options